In today’s post: This batwing top pattern is super easy to sew and looks great on all body types!

 *You may notice that the hem band was smaller than the shirt in these photos, but it doesn’t hug my hips much when it’s on – it almost just hangs completely straight.
 That’s because the fabric I used is very stretchy without much recovery, meaning the hemband ended up stretching out to the width of the shirt.

-Ok, that seems like a lot of explanation, but it’s really quite a quick sew.
+Ok, that seems like a lot of explanation, but this batwing top pattern is really quite a quick sew.
 Let me know if you give it a try!

 Fabric details: taupe black hacci sweater knit from Girl Charlee